mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-write-mattermost-case-studies.md

 Please help share some context on the need for a solution.

+* What did your processes/workflow look like before using Mattermost?
 * What challenges and objectives led you to look for a solution?
 * What might have happened if you did not identify a solution?
 * Did you explore other solutions prior to this that did not work out?
 If so, what happened?